 ZZ Plants are one of the easiest houseplants to care for, and are actually really easy to propagate too!
-They might not look it, but there are several simple ways you can propagate your ZZ Plant and we will cover each one in this post.
-We will also cover off what tools you’ll need, step by step methods, issues you may face and all of our tips for a successful ZZ Plant propagation.
+They might not look it, but there are several simple different ways you can do it which we will cover each one in this post.
+We will also cover what tools you’ll need, step by step methods, issues you may face and all of our top tips.

 Why propagate a ZZ Plant?

-Another reason why many plant parents choose to propagate ZZ Plants is because their plant outgrows the space or becomes leggy.
+Another reason why many plant parents choose to take cutting from their plants is because it outgrows the space.
 But instead of simply throwing away those cuttings, why not propagate them and start a whole new mother plant.

-You may also want to propagate your ZZ Plant if it’s starting to die and you are unable to revive it.
-Just be careful that the bit of the plant that you are propagating is healthy and pest-free.
+You may also want to propagate your plant if it’s starting to die and you are unable to revive it.
+Just be careful that the bit of the plant that you are using is healthy and pest-free.
 Otherwise, the illness or pests will transfer onto your new plant.

 What tools will I need to propagate my ZZ Plant?

 Let’s start off with the easy part.
 It’s important to make sure you have all the right things before taking the first cutting!